Exabyte-io/documentation/docs/entities-general/overview.md

 # Ownership and Permissions

 To each entity contained within our platform corresponds an [Owner](ownership.md).
-Furthermore, entities are subject to a certain set of [permissions](permissions.md) vis-a-vis how they can be accessed, manipulated or modified by the various users.
+Entities are moreover subject to a certain set of [permissions](permissions.md) vis-a-vis to how they can be accessed, manipulated or modified by the various users.
 This concept of permissions is particularly relevant in the context of [Entity Sharing](/collaboration/sharing/ui.md), and within the realm of collaborative [Organizational Accounts](/collaboration/organizations/overview.md).

 # Common User Interface Components